animehunter123/animehunter123.github.io/src/rustdev/rustdev.md

 ## 🎓 Rust Language Learning

 - [The Rust Programming Language ("The Book")](https://doc.rust-lang.org/book/)
   *Classic and official guide – covers everything from syntax to ownership.
 Every Rustacean recommends starting here!
-THIS IS MY FAVORITE WEBPAGE!!!!!!!!!!!*
+THIS IS THE  WEBPAGE!!!!!!!!!!!*
+  Remember you can just do...
+  `rustup doc --book`

 - [Comprehensive Rust (Google)](https://github.com/google/comprehensive-rust)
   *Modern tutorial, widely used at Google and ideal for beginners who want structure and clarity.*